 7> determine the value of sl-ZoneLength corresponding to the communication range requirement and set Zone_id to the value of Zone_id calculated using the determined value of sl-ZoneLength as specified in TS 38.331 [5].

 5> set the Redundancy version to the selected value.

+5> if the sidelink grant is associated with request from the higher layer for triggering the SL-PRS transmission of the peer UE identified by the Destination layer-2 ID:

+6> set the SL-PRS request to request.

+5> set the SL-PRS resource ID to [the value of the field], if available, within Sidelink transmission information.

+Editor’s NOTE: FFS how the SL-PRS resource ID is determined and its impacts to MAC.

-4> deliver the MAC PDU, the sidelink grant and the Sidelink transmission information of the TB to the associated Sidelink process;
+4> deliver the MAC PDU, SL-PRS, if available, the sidelink grant and the Sidelink transmission information of the TB to the associated Sidelink process;

 4> instruct the associated Sidelink process to trigger a new transmission.